I was not really filtering out my spam box. These are a few things that were in my inbox and on Facebook. Let’s get to it.

 This was a question that came up for the Muscle Imbalances Revealed – Upper Body (MIRU) coaching call.
 I thought the answer would be of interest to you.

 Can you tell me how to cure elbow pain?
-Basically it hurts if I do chin ups, lying dumbell skull crushers (I think that’s where I hurt it and a little on bench press).
-Also, can you tell me the other types of elbow pain there is (if any other) and if the treatment for curing would be different for each one?
+Basically, it hurts if I do chin-ups, lying dumbell skull crushers (I think that’s where I hurt it and a little on the bench press).
+Also, can you tell me the other types of elbow pain there are (if any other) and if the treatment for curing would be different for each one?